We provide ARFID counseling through telehealth to the entire United States.

 For both adults and children, ABA therapy increases flexibility when presented with unlikable foods.
 This helps increase the variety of foods they eat and fulfills the nutritional needs to maintain a healthy lifestyle.
 Clients become less fearful and more social, so overall quality of life is improved.

 Applied behavioral analysis is an ideal approach for overcoming AFRID.
 Working with qualified professionals can help you get proper therapy.
-At The Body Image Counseling Center, we have licensed, experienced and caring behavioral analysts on staff that can help you or your child quickly and effectively recover from Avoidant/Restrictive Food Intake Disorder and lead a healthier and more balanced life.
+At River Shores Counseling, we have licensed, experienced and caring behavioral analysts on staff that can help you or your child quickly and effectively recover from Avoidant/Restrictive Food Intake Disorder and lead a healthier and more balanced life.

 ARFID services are available throughout the United States.
 Call today to schedule an appointment at (904) 737-3232!